 Your website is found on a server identified by an IP address.
-To access the site's data, visitors therefore have to obtain this IP address.
+To access your website's data, visitors therefore have to obtain this IP address.
 However, it is the domain name rather than the IP address that they are actually familiar with.
-DNS resolution is the purpose of the DNS, and translating this domain name into an IP address: this is called DNS resolution.
+DNS aims to translate this domain name into an IP address: this is called DNS resolution.

-When the visitor types in the domain name in their browser, a request is sent to the DNS server, which sends back the server's IP address.
+When the visitor types the domain name in their browser, a request is sent to the DNS server, which returns the server's IP address.

 The browser then communicates with the server directly to return the page data.

-Your DNS records are usually situated in a single location - the physical location of the DNS server.
+Your DNS records are usually stored in a single location: i.e. the physical location of the DNS server.

-If visitors happen to be situated far from this location, the sending of information back and forth, which is necessary for DNS resolution, takes much longer.
+If visitors happen to be situated far from this location, sending information back and forth, which is necessary for DNS resolution, takes much longer.

 If the DNS server becomes unavailable, the “domain - > web server IP” conversion is no longer guaranteed.
 As a result, your visitors can no longer access the site and your search engine ranking will suffer.

-Anycast DNS automatically duplicates the DNS records across the OVH global network, at 20 points of presence around the world.(See the list).
+Anycast DNS automatically duplicates the DNS records across the OVH global network, in 20 points of presence around the world.(See the list).